Barbra Streisand Fast Facts

 2008 - Receives the Kennedy Center Honors.

-September 2014 - Streisand's new album, "Partners," debuts at the top of the Billboard 200 album chart.
+September 2014 - Streisand's new album, "Partners," is released and goes to the top of the Billboard 200 album chart.
 This makes her the first artist to have a No. 1 album in each of the past six decades.

 November 24, 2015 - Is awarded the Presidential Medal of Freedom by President Barack Obama.